kdandy/lexiloop/README.md

-# LexiLoop
+# Sagacademy

-**LexiLoop** is an interactive programming learning platform that provides articles, tutorials, and coding challenges.
-Designed for all levels, from beginners to experienced developers, LexiLoop helps you dive deep into coding concepts in a practical and structured way.
+**Sagacademy** is an interactive programming learning platform that provides articles, tutorials, and coding challenges.
+Designed for all levels, from beginners to experienced developers, Sagacademy helps you dive deep into coding concepts in a practical and structured way.

 ## Key Features